Discrete valuations

 • G – a monic squarefree integral polynomial in a univariate polynomial ring over the domain of this valuation

-• require_final_EF – a boolean (default: True); whether to require the returned key polynomials to be in one-to-one correspondance to the extensions of this valuation to L and require them to have the ramification index and residue degree of the valuations they correspond to.
+• require_final_EF – boolean (default: True); whether to require the returned key polynomials to be in one-to-one correspondance to the extensions of this valuation to L and require them to have the ramification index and residue degree of the valuations they correspond to.

 • required_precision – a number or infinity (default: -1); whether to require the last key polynomial of the returned valuations to have at least that valuation.

-• require_incomparability – a boolean (default: False); whether to require the returned valuations to be incomparable (with respect to the partial order on valuations defined by comparing them pointwise.)
+• require_incomparability – boolean (default: False); whether to require the returned valuations to be incomparable (with respect to the partial order on valuations defined by comparing them pointwise.)

-• require_maximal_degree – a boolean (default: False); whether to require the last key polynomial of the returned valuation to have maximal degree.
+• require_maximal_degree – boolean (default: False); whether to require the last key polynomial of the returned valuation to have maximal degree.
 This is most relevant when using this algorithm to compute approximate factorizations of G, when set to True, the last key polynomial has the same degree as the corresponding factor.

-• algorithm – one of "serial" or "parallel" (default: "serial"); whether or not to parallelize the algorithm
+• algorithm – one of 'serial' or 'parallel' (default: 'serial'); whether or not to parallelize the algorithm

 EXAMPLES: